compasjs/compas/docs/features/background-jobs.md

   `{ name: "compas.queue.insights", cronExpression: "0 * * * *" }` to run this
   job every hour.
 - In your handler object: `{ "compas.queue.insights": jobQueueInsights(), }`

+## Other @compas/store jobs

+### jobFileCleanup

+When you delete a file via `queries.fileDelete` the file is not removed from the underlying bucket.
+To do this `syncDeletedFiles` is necessary.
+This This job does that.

+- In `queueWorkerRegisterCronJobs`:
+  `{ name: "compas.file.cleanup", cronExpression: "0 2 * * *" }` to run this job
+  daily at 2 AM.
+- In your handler object:
+  `{ "compas.file.cleanup": jobFileCleanup(minio, "bucketName"), }`